Aetherspace/green-stack-starter-demo/packages/@aetherspace/schemas/README.md

 A core feature of Aetherspace as a starter template is taking what works and making it better. `aetherSchema()` is a tiny wrapper around `zod.object()`.
 You can use it to define your datastructures just once for the entire monorepo.

-> `zod` is a schema validation library, built with Typescript in mind.
+> `zod` is a schema validation library built with Typescript in mind.
 By extending it with `aetherSchema()`, we can leverage it's powerful features to create single sources of truth for GraphQL, Next.js and Storybook as well.

 <br/>